Simoxus/scp-project-unity/README.md

 * ### **Why make this?**

-SCP - Containment Breach was originally developed on an engine known as Blitz3D, and it's very cranky.
+I don't really have a good answer to that question, but over the years, I've seen so many amazing projects and mods inspired by SCP - Containment Breach struggle and lose their momentum just because Blitz3D is so ancient and difficult to work with.
+Creators had nowhere solid to build off of.
+This project here aims to change that; I want to provide a modern, open-source foundation that absolutely anyone can fork, modify, and build upon.
+Even if Project Unity doesn't reach completion, the open-source nature of the project means that anyone in the community can always pick it up, and take it in their own direction.

 * ### **How do I play the latest releases?**

 The #builds channel in the [Discord](https://discord.gg/dVdY4PuGfp).
 If a build is tagged as extremely stable in the Discord #builds channel, you will also be able to find it on [Itch](https://simoxus.itch.io/scp-project-unity).

+* ### **How often are new builds released?**
+Build releases vary based on progress.
+If you want to keep up with this project, you should join the Discord for the latest updates!

-* ### **What platforms does Project Unity support?**
+* ### **Will Project Unity be free to play?**
+Yes, the game is completely free and the majority of content included in the game is licensed under CC BY-SA 4.0, although there are some exceptions, which will be outlined in the README as they are added.

+* ### **Is this a continuation of SCP: Unity?**
-SCP: Project Unity supports **Windows**, **Linux**, and **macOS**.
+No, SCP: Project Unity is a separate project with its own vision.

+* ### **Is this affiliated with SCP - Containment Breach?**
+No, but Project Unity is a remake of the game.
+It's just not officially affiliated with the original game's developer(s).

+* ### **Will all content from the original game be included?**
+Yes, the project's main goal is to practically port the game, as well as expanding upon the original content, with improvements and additions planned over time.

+* ### **Can I contribute to the project?**
+Yes!
+Contributions are actually very much appreciated.
+Join the Discord to get involved. :)

 * ### **I want to make a bug report or suggestion.
 How do I make one?**

 You can make a bug report OR suggestion in GitHub Issues on the repository, but preferably in the [Discord](https://discord.gg/dVdY4PuGfp).

+* ### **Can I create mods or custom content?**
+Yes, the game is designed to support modding!
+More information about modding support will be provided as development progresses.

+* ### **Will there be multiplayer support?**
+No, multiplayer is not currently planned.

-* ### **Will Project Unity be free to play?**
+* ### **What platforms does Project Unity support?**

-Yes, SCP: Project Unity is completely free and the majority of content included in the game is licensed under CC BY-SA 4.0, although there are some exceptions, which will be outlined in the README as they are added.
+SCP: Project Unity supports **Windows**, **Linux**, and **macOS**.

 ---